 Hana was awarded a Grant for the Arts by the Arts Council in 2016 to work on her first short story collection ‘Love and other important things’.
 In 2019, her short story ‘Love Ocean’ was long listed for the London Short Story Prize.
-She was also longlisted for the London Short Story Prize.
+She was also longlisted for the London Short Story Prize in 2015.
 She was shortlisted for The Asian Writer Short Story Prize 2018.
 Her short stories have been published by Peepal Tree Press, Stirling Press, The Good Journal and the As/Us Journal.

 Hana seeks to tell stories that occupy the liminal lives and spaces of multicultural Britain.
 Her short stories explore themes of lovelessness, loss, addiction, mental health, dissonance, dislocation and re-memory present in the banal and ordinary.